JuanCisilino/FirebasePractice/README.md

 # FirebasePractice

 Native App with a Firebase login integrated
-Remote Config, CrashLytics, Analitics and Cloud Messaging
+Remote Config, CrashLytics, Analytics and Cloud Messaging